Batavia, California

 Batavia is an unincorporated community in Solano County, California, United States.
-Batavia is along a railroad line 3.5 mi southwest of Dixon.
-It was a California Pacific Railroad station that was named around 1870 for the Latin name of The Netherlands.
+Batavia is situated along a railroad line, the Union Pacific Martinez Subdivision, approximately 3.5 mi southwest of Dixon.
+It was a California Pacific Railroad station that was named, circa 1870, for the Latin name of The Netherlands.
+Today, various UP freight and Amtrak passenger trains speed through Batavia daily without stopping.

 Batavia reportedly was platted in 1868 and had several streets laid out, but it primarily consisted of a train depot and a few residences.
 The warehouses were destroyed in a fire in 1917.
 Batavia declined after highway travel largely replaced rail travel.